 Contact Us 1-800-596-4880

-Configure LDAP in Anypoint Platform Private Cloud
+Configuring LDAP in Anypoint Platform Private Cloud Edition

 1. From Anypoint Platform, click Access Management > External Identity.